ashikali/Java-smslib-and-Rails-Integration/README.md

 iv) Run the jdk-6u20-linux-i586.bin file in your console by typing

        sts:/usr/src#>./jdk-6u20-linux-i586.bin

-    Now we have installed lattest java version .

    Note :
 	Depending upon your OS , use appropriate package name .